 Middle School Math

 Currently, the sixth and seventh grade math programs within the Oak Hills Local School District have both regular and advanced math classes.
 Students are recommended for placement in the Advanced Math class based upon a combination of Terra Nova test scores, historical OAA results, and past classroom performance.
-At this time, both grade levels are using the Connected Mathematics Program.
+At this time, both grade levels are using the Digits Mathematics Program.
 Students study a variety of math topics including algebra, geometry, number sense, measurement, data analysis and probability.

 Middle School English Language Arts